Chimoney/chimoney-community-projects/submissions/chispend-proposed-copy/README.md

 ## 4.
 ### SECTION: ONLY ONE INTEGRATION
 #### OLD: Accelerate your speed to market.
-Integrating ChiSpend is easy, with a single code snippet to get all features.
+Integrating Unispend is easy, with a single code snippet to get all features.
 ### NEW: Accelerate your speed to market.
-With just a single code snippet, you can get access to lots of amazing features ChiSpend has to offer.
+With just a single code snippet, you can get access to lots of amazing features Unispend has to offer.